Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code,  ask yourself: "Could I solve this problem with a well-placed `print()` statement and a cup of coffee?"
-You'd be surprised how often the answer is yes.
-Debugging is 90% caffeine and 10% cleverness.
-(The caffeine part is optional, but highly recommended.)
+- **Pro Tip:**  Before you spend hours wrestling a bug, **Google it first.**  Seriously.
+You're not the first person to have that wonderfully creative error message appear.
+Save your sanity (and your hair) –  the internet's vast knowledge base is your superpower, not your enemy.
+Embrace the Stack Overflow!

 ---

-### 📅 Last Updated: 2025-03-16 08:19
+### 📅 Last Updated: 2025-03-16 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!